(Last Updated On: December 27, 2022)

 The views on this hike are amazing!
 Just look at the photo below.
 The formations of the rock are like nothing I’ve ever seen!

 After you get through the cliff’s edge part of the hike, the Delicate Arch is right there!
 It took me by surprise because I thought we had quite a bit more hiking left to get to it.
 On the final stretch, we had to turn a corner and right around that corner there it was!
 What a spectacular sight!

 There was a line in order to take your photo in front of the arch, so we stood in line and got the photo of our family below!
 I put my camera on a tripod, set up the correct exposure, and some kind stranger pushed the shutter button for us.

 After we were done hanging out at the Delicate Arch is when we stopped by this small arch where you can see the Delicate Arch in the distance as shown in the first photo in this post.
 This is not visible from the hike itself, you have to climb up this really steep sidehill.
 On the way to the Delicate Arch, we saw people climbing up but we didn’t know why so on the way back I told my husband I want to see what’s up there.
 I am so glad we climbed up!
-It was an amazing view of the Delicate Arch through a much smaller arch.
+In conclusion, it was an amazing view of the Delicate Arch through a much smaller arch.

 Delicate Arch and Arches National Park Gallery

 Look at the gallery below to see some more of my favorite Arches National Park photos that I have photographed.
 The gallery below contains the photo above as well as other related pictures.
 This photo is available to buy as a print or digital download.

 Comments or Questions?